PetToyCo/description_directions_attributes_/README.md

 npm run testBack (to run only the back-end jest tests)

 ## Production
-To switch this service to production mode:
+To switch this service out of production mode:
-1. Comment out line 4 and un-comment line 7 in database-mongodb/index.js
+1. Comment out line 7 and un-comment line 4 in database-mongodb/index.js
-2. Comment out line 46 an un-comment line 49 in client/src/index.jsx
+2. Comment out line 49 an un-comment line 46 in client/src/index.jsx
-3. Comment out line 10 and un-comment line 13 in server.js
+3. Comment out line 13 and un-comment line 10 in server.js
 4. If the deployed IP has changed, make sure to replace it in the above three places.